GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/RunnigReverseReplication.md

 - `dataflowRegion`: Region for Dataflow jobs.
 - `dbName`: Spanner database name.
 - `filtrationMode`: The flag to decide whether or not to filter the forward migrated data.Defaults to forward_migration.
-- `gcsPath`: The GCS directory where the change stream data resides.The GCS directory should be pre-created.Default is gs://reverse-replication-buffer/data.
+- `gcsPath`: The GCS directory where the change stream data resides.The GCS directory should be pre-created.
 - `instanceId`: Spanner instance id.
 - `jobNamePrefix`: Job name prefix for the Dataflow jobs, defaults to `smt-reverse-replication`.
 Automatically converted to lower case due to Dataflow name constraints.
 - `jobsToLaunch`: whether to launch the spanner reader job or the source writer job or both.
 Default is both.
 Support values are both,reader,writer.